cake-contrib/Cake.Prca.Website/input/docs/issue-provider/docfx/examples.md

 ---
 Order: 30
 Title: Examples
-Description: Examples for using the Cake.Prca.Issues.DocFx addin.
+Description: Examples for using the CakE.Issues.DocFx addin.
 ---
 The following example will call [DocFx] to generate the documentation and report any warnings from the build as comments to the Team Foundation Server pull request.